TiVoMaker/looper/README.md

-# Promise.looper(worker, checker, [initial value])
+# Promise Conveniences

-I've found myself making looping constructs within an explicitly created Promise over and over, and I was getting tired of it.
+I've found myself making  a few Promise helpers over and over, and I was getting tired of it.
 I made this to reduce the drudgery of it.

 Just require it:

-	require('looper');
+	require('promise-conveniences');

-And use it:
+A looping construct:

 	console.log(Promise.looper(
 		function (value) {